Conservatism in India: 19th century: Rise of modern conservatism

 Modern Indian conservatism arose as a reaction to colonialism under European powers and the subsequent loss of sovereignty and political power - it harkened back to a glorious Hindu (yet secular) past before the time of foreign invasions.
 Social and cultural changes laid the groundwork for Hindu revivalism as well as traditionalism.

 Establishment of early political organisations

 All-India Muslim League was a political party formed as a response to Hindu opposition (supported by Indian National Congress) to the Bengal partition of 1905.
 It aimed to safeguard the interests of Muslims.
 This along with the creation of a separate Muslim electorate under Morley-Minto reforms in 1909 consolidated the Hindu Right, resulting in formation of the Hindu Mahasabha.
-Later Rashtriya Swayamsevak Sangh was started by Keshav Baliram Hedgewar after being disillusioned by the participation of INC in the Khilafat Movement.
+Later Rashtriya Swayamsevak Sangh(RSS) was started by Keshav Baliram Hedgewar after the participation of INC in the Khilafat Movement.

 Conservatism in Congress party

 Conservatism manifested under the aegis of Indian National Congress as well in early to mid 20th century.
 This tendency subsided gradually over time as conservative factions started breaking away from the party one by one.